What Is Counselling?

 “Many people go through crises in their lives without really having somebody to talk to.
 Or they do have somebody, but do not want to discuss particular issues.
 Many people accumulate distress inside (which sometimes attracts them to ways of ‘numbing out’ – alcohol, television and other blessings of modern life).
 We all have some experience of what a difference a good chat and a sympathetic listening ear can make.
 Now multiply that by ten, and you have good therapy.” – Michael Soth

-My approach is particularly influenced by the view that it is the relationship itself, between therapist and client, that soothes.
+I work within a leading edge relational, embodied and psychospiritual context, primarily focused on the unconscious informed by transference and countertransference dynamics.
+My approach is relational depth oriented psychotherapy, particularly influenced by the view that it is the relationship itself, between therapist and client, that soothes.
 Some of the most profound and beautiful moments in my life have been shared in therapeutic work.